andela-technology/qualified-docs/content/creating-content/challenges/challenge-types/q-and-a-options.md

 #### Per Question Time Limit

 Each question has its own time limit.
 Questions are shown one-at-a-time, and the participant has to choose to move forward.
-Once the time expires or they move forward, they cannot edit a question again.
+Once the time expires—or they move forward—they cannot edit a question again.

-This type works particularly well for rapid-fire challenges where you are interested in testing a participants knowledge without giving them time to look up answers.
+This type works particularly well for rapid-fire challenges where you are interested in testing a participant's knowledge without giving them time to look up answers.

 #### Per Question Time Limit with Time Bonus